MattiaLupinetti02/DALI_emergency_dispatcher/ReadMe.md

 # Multi-Agent System for Emergency Handling and Resources Dispatching in a smart-hospital

 ## Objective
-Design and implement a multi-agent system in the DALI language for the detection and coordinated management of emergency as Cardiac Arrest, Acute Respiratory Distress and Severe Cardiovascular Instability.
+Design and implement a multi-agent system in the DALI language (DALI repository available [here](https://github.com/AAAI-DISIM-UnivAQ/DALI.git) ) for the detection and coordinated management of emergency as Cardiac Arrest, Acute Respiratory Distress and Severe Cardiovascular Instability.

 ---